AcademySoftwareFoundation/openqmc/README.md

 ### PMJ sequences

 The implementation uses the stochastic method described by Helmer et la. [^2] to efficiently construct a progressive multi-jittered (0,2) sequence.
-The first pair of dimensions in a domain have the same integration properties as the Sobol implementation.
+The first pair of dimensions in a domain have the same integration properties as a Sobol implementation.
 However, as the sequence doesn't extend to more than two dimensions, the second pair is randomised relative to the first in a single domain.

 <picture>